Hypogammaglobulinemia - Primary Immune Deficiency

 Thank you very much for sharing your story and raising awareness of this particular immune system disorder.

-Let me explain briefly what hypogammaglobulinemia is so others may understand what you
+Let me explain briefly what hypogammaglobulinemia is so others may understand what you are going through.

 People with hypogammaglobulinemia (pronounced hypo-gam-ma-glob-u-li-ne-mia) produce very low levels of antibodies, which makes them highly susceptible to common bacterial and viral infections.
 A minor infection that would be a simple annoyance to those with normal immune function could prove deadly to someone with this disorder.